inveniosoftware/invenio/docs/general/bundles.rst

 Files bundle
 ------------

-The files bundle contains all modules related to management of files in Invenio, including an object storage REST API, multiple supported storage backends, file previewers, and IIIF image server and an integration layer between files and records.
+The files bundle contains all modules related to files management, an object storage REST API, storage backends, file previewers, IIIF image APIs and an integration layer between files and records.

 Included modules: